Surgical procedures for the treatment of COPD

 What does bullectomy involve?

-When is a transplant considered?
+When is a lung transplant considered?

 Lung transplants are only considered as a treatment option if someone is very likely to die of in the next few years – and if they don’t have any other serious illnesses.
-They have to stop smoking quite a long time before having the transplant, and they have to be prepared to actively take part in rehabilitation activities and exercises.
+They have to stop smoking quite a long time before having the transplant, and they have to be prepared to actively take part in rehabilitation activities and do exercises.
 Because people over the age of 65 are more likely to have other serious illnesses, most patients who have a lung transplant are younger.

 Bundesärztekammer.
 Richtlinie gemäß § 16 Abs.
 1 S. 1 Nrn.
 2 u.
 5 TPG für die Wartelistenführung und Organvermittlung zur Lungentransplantation.
 2017.

 Global Initiative for Chronic Obstructive Lung Disease (GOLD).
 Global Strategy for the Diagnosis, Management, and Prevention of Chronic Obstructive Pulmonary Disease.
-2022 Report.
-2022.
+2026 Report.
+2026.

-Institute for Quality and Efficiency in Health Care (IQWIG, Germany).
-Procedure for lung volume reduction in severe lung emphysema: Final report; Commission N14-04.
+Institute for Quality and Efficiency in Health Care (IQWiG, Germany).
+Procedure for lung volume reduction in severe lung emphysema.
+Final report; Commission N14-04.
 2017.

 Van Agteren JE, Carson KV, Tiong LU et al. Lung volume reduction surgery for diffuse emphysema.
 Cochrane Database Syst Rev 2016; (10): CD001001.